lilyball/Tomorrowland/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+### Development

+- Add `PromiseOperation` class (`TWLPromiseOperation` in Obj-C) that integrates promises with `OperationQueue`s.
+It can also be used similarly to `DelayedPromise` if you simply want more control over when the promise handler actually executes. `PromiseOperation` is useful if you want to be able to set up dependencies between promises or control concurrent execution counts ([#58][]).

+[#58]: https://github.com/lilyball/Tomorrowland/issues/58 "Add Operation subclass that works with Promise"

 ### v1.4.0